uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 - To transfer memory ownership of the data from user application to the table, or share it between them.

-- To connect with the :ref:`data-source` to convert out-of-memory dataset representation to in-memory view.
+- To connect with the :ref:`data-source` to convert from an out-of-memory into an in-memory dataset representation.

 - To support streaming of the data to the algorithm.

-- To access the underlying data on a device in a required :term:`data format`, e.g. by blocks of the defined :term:`data layout`.
+- To access the underlying data on a device in a required :term:`data format`, e.g. by blocks with the defined :term:`data layout`.

 For thread-safety reasons and better integration with external entities, a table provides a read-only access to the data within it, thus, table concept